Calista Education & Culture Scholarships

 - Must be a high school graduate or have earned a G.E.D. and be in good academic standing with at least a 2.0 grade point average.
 Students must submit transcripts from past academic work to verify grade point average.

-The annual deadlines for scholarship applications is Jan.
-15 and June 30 of each year.
-All contributions are tax deductible.
+The annual postmark deadlines for scholarship applications is December 1 (spring term) and June 30 (fall term) of each year.

 Quyana Cakneq to all our sponsors, donors and volunteers!

-- Top five schools: University of Alaska (UA) Anchorage, UA Fairbanks, UA Fairbanks – Kuskokwim Campus, AVTEC, Colorado's Fort Lewis College
+- Top five schools: University of Alaska (UA) Anchorage, UA Fairbanks, UA Fairbanks – Kuskokwim Campus, AVTEC, Alaska Career College